 Stunning Loon Lake in the evening.

 If you’re looking for a nice spot to cool down, Loon Lake isn’t a bad option.
-We took a 40-minute evening drive to the Loon Lake Recreation Area to escape the summer heat wave.
-The water was definitely refreshing.
-However, I’d suggest bringing a floatie or SUP, since the thick algae can dampen the experience.
-Though the designated swimming beach is sand and you’ll likely see a painted turtle or two.
-There are also many crayfish (little lake lobsters) that add to the unique experience (and they tend to mind their own business).
-Another option is to visit the beach near the Loon Lake Campground (you can camp here, too!).
+We took a 40-minute evening drive to the Loon Lake Recreation Area to escape the heat wave.
+The water was definitely refreshing!
+However, I’d suggest bringing a floatie or paddleboard, since the thick algae can muck up the experience….
+Though the designated swimming beach is sand, and you’ll likely see a painted turtle or two.
+There are also many crayfish (basically little lake lobsters) that add to the experience (don’t worry, they tend to mind their own business).

 Cliff Jump at Silver Spring Lake